ujjwalkumar2607/streamlit_text_predictor/README.md

 The model uses 3 layers in total:
   1) An Embedding Layer
   2) A Bidirectional LSTM layer with 150 units
-  3) A Dense Layer with SOFTMAX Activation
+  3) A Dense Layer with SOFTMAX Activation.
 <h2>Performance</h2>
 The model was trained using the Adam optimizer with Categorical Cross-Entropy as the loss function.
 Over 30-35 epochs, the training converged with an accuracy close to 90% with an average loss close to 0.5.